crate/crate-docs-theme/docs/authoring.md

 For running the documentation build and sandbox, you will need an installation of Python on your workstation.

-For conveniently searching within the content of the working tree from the command line, the authors also recommend to install the [ripgrep] or [The Silver Searcher] program.
+For convenient ad hoc searching within the content of the working tree from the command line, the authors also recommend to install the [ripgrep] or [The Silver Searcher] program.

+For converting reStructuredText to Markdown, please have a look at the [Pandoc] universal document converter, and the [rst-to-myst] program.

 ## Setup